mitya33/mq-trigger/README.md

 - `filter` (array) - an array of strings with which to filter media queries, e.g. `["700px"]` will consider only media queries whose constraint(s) mention "700px".
 Only matching media queries will be considered.
 Useful where the DOM contains a great many CSS sheets and it may impact performance to apply MQT to all of them.
 - `stylesheet` (stylesheet object) - a specific stylesheet object for MQT to use, rather than iterating over all the stylesheets under `document.stylesheets`.
 Again, useful if the DOM contains many attached stylesheets.

+The event will fire once on page load (for initial setup) and then again whenever relevant media queries change state.

+The event callback is passed an event object, which contains a sub-object, `detail`, containing:

+- `query` (string) - the constraint text of the media query whose status changed
+- `matches` (bool) - the media query's status - true if currently matches, false if it doesn't
+- `vars` (obj) - a map of CSS variable names to values present on the element to which MQT was scoped (see `element` argument above)

+Note: CSS variables are reported in `vars` without the `--` prefix e.g. `--myCSSVar` becomes the property `myCSSVar`.

 ## Use with reactive JS

 MQT can be particularly useful when used with a reactive JavaScript framework such as Vue.
 This is because it can bridge between the reactivity of the framework and the reactivity of media queries.